RetroAppleJS/RetroAppleJS.github.io/docs/EMULATOR.md

 __Impossible sound emulation__
-However simple sound production was designed on the Apple II, since 1997, JavaScript maintained 1ms as the **highest achievable timing accuracy**, while the 6502 CPU was clocked at approximately 1MHz or 1/1000ms cycles.
-In other words, a JavaScript cannot emulate any sound above it's nyquist frequency of 500Hz, while the most commonly used Apple II Beep sound is a 1KHz square wave.
+However simple sound production was designed on the Apple II, since 1997, JavaScript maintained **1ms** as the **highest achievable timing accuracy**, while the 6502 CPU was clocked at approximately 1MHz, we need 1000 times more accuracy than JavaScript can provide today.
+JavaScript's timer simply cannot produce any sound above it's nyquist maximum of 500Hz, while a typical Apple II Beep sound is 1KHz.

 W3C recently started to worry about this limitation by proposing a new spec called ["High Resolution Time"](https://w3c.github.io/hr-time/) or [hr-time](https://w3c.github.io/hr-time/), but because of alleged malicious capability like [CACHE-ATTACKS] and [SPECTRE], W3C recommends to purposefully mess-up it's timers accuracy by reducing resolution, adding jitter, or by any other piggish means that probably never will provide us anything near to 1µs clock accuracy.
 Last time I turned my eyes the same way was the day after 9/11, when I discovered that my boss replaced metal knives in our company kitchen by plastic ones, anyway, nobody would have thought that an emulated Apple II from 1978 🦖, more than 4 decades later, becuase of it's 1MHz clock could be mean a cybersecurity hazard ?? 🤨

 In the end, we may not need 1µs clock accuracy for sound emulation after all.
-The Apple II speaker can be switched from 'off' to 'on' and back to 'off' by reading the $C030 address location twice in a row.
-Knowing that frequencies above 20000Hz remain unhearable, we only should mind about toggling the speaker once every 1/4000s or 25 cycles at 1MHz.
-The "coarsen time" algorithm proposed by W3C will by default deliver 100µs accuracy, but by setting the flag crossOriginIsolatedCapability = true, it may deliver 5µs accuracy.
+The Apple II speaker toggles from 'off' to 'on' by reading the $C030 address location, and back to 'off' by doing the same as many times as we want.
+But, knowing that frequencies above 20000Hz remain inaudible, we should mind about toggling the speaker only once every 40000 times per second or 25 cycles at 1MHz.
+The "coarsen time" add-on proposed by W3C will by default deliver 100µs accuracy, but by setting the flag crossOriginIsolatedCapability = true, it may deliver 5µs.

 In conclusion, we only need 25µs timer accuracy, which [hr-time](https://w3c.github.io/hr-time/) likely will provide.